University of Georgia: Institute of Bioinformatics

-Founded in fall 2002, the institute is responsible for supporting campus-wide bioinformatics research at UGA.
+Founded in fall 2002, the institute is responsible for supporting campus-wide bioinformatics research at the University of Georgia.
 Institute members conduct bioinformatics research in a wide range of areas, ranging from structural genomics and bioinformatics, plant genomics, microbial genomics, biomedical and cancer bioinformatics and computational and statistical sciences for bioinformatics.

 The institute grants Ph.D. and M.S. degrees in bioinformatics as well as a graduate certificate in bioinformatics.
 In 2012, IOB Director Jessica Kissinger and IOB and Mathematics assistant professor Juan B. Gutierrez joined a collaborative effort on a malaria host-pathogen interaction research center that was awarded up to $19.4 million by a National Institutes of Health contract.
 The collaborative project is in conjunction with Emory University, Georgia Institute of Technology, Emory's Yerkes National Primate Research Center and the Centers for Disease Control and Prevention (CDC).